-The PhD program requires a minimum of 54 credit hours.
-Each PhD student must complete 4 core courses, one in each of 4 core areas: biological oceanography, chemical oceanography, physical oceanography, and the marine policy and/or management areas (including law and economics).
+The PhD (doctorate) program requires a minimum of 54 credit hours.
+Each PhD (doctoral) student must complete 4 core courses, one in each of 4 core areas: biological oceanography, chemical oceanography, physical oceanography, and the marine policy and/or management areas (including law and economics).

 Work in the concentration area includes a minimum of 24 credit hours of formal courses (in addition to the core courses and which includes elective and seminar courses and does not include dissertation research) and helps the student prepare for the written and oral candidacy examinations.
 It is also required that students apply a minimum of 18 credit hours toward dissertation research.
 PhD students are not normally accepted as part-time students.
 Download PhD Fact Sheet.

 Each PhD student must successfully complete four core courses, which are defined as:

 - 3 courses: biological, chemical, and physical oceanography.